Uber reports more than 3,000 sexual assaults on 2018 rides

 “Keeping this information in the dark doesn’t make anyone safer,” Uber said in a statement announcing the report.
 It plans to release its safety report every two years going forward.

 Lyft said last year it would also release a safety report.
-A company spokeswoman confirmed Thursday that it “remained committed” to releasing a report, but did not say when.
+A company spokeswoman confirmed Thursday that it “remained committed” to releasing a report, but did not say when it would be released.

-Mike Bomberger, a lawyer representing more than 100 victims of sexual assault in lawsuits against Uber and Lyft, said he applauds Uber for releasing the numbers.
-“One of the problems with both of these companies is that they have hidden and have tried to conceal the number of sexual assaults that occur in their vehicles,” he said.

-Bomberger said he believes 80% to 90% of the assaults in the Uber report could have been prevented by measures such as cameras in the cars recording rides and the companies reporting each assault it learns of to the police.

 The Rape, Abuse & Incest National Network said it appreciated Uber’s transparency.

-Note: This story has been updated to correct the number of rapes reported by Uber in 2018.
-It is 235, not 229.